Athol Rafter

 Thomas Athol Rafter OBE (5 March 1913 – 26 September 1996) was a New Zealand nuclear chemist.

 Life and career

 Rafter was born in Wellington, New Zealand in on 5 March 1913.
 He was educated at St Patrick’s College, Wellington, and Victoria University College (BSc in 1935 and MSc in chemistry in 1938).
 Although carbon dating was invented in the United States by the chemist Willard Libby, New Zealand scientists played a significant part in its early development.
-Rafter is internationally recognized as one of the pioneers of the technique, and his publications form part of the core of radiocarbon literature.
+Rafter is internationally recognised as one of the pioneers of the technique, and his publications form part of the core of radiocarbon literature.